The Ancient Era

 Over time, the Devil's Shroud expanded, effectively cutting off access from the outside world.
 As a result, the Sea of Thieves became trapped within this bank of impenetrable fog, forever separated from the rest of the world.

 The Civilisation of the Ancients

-They were an intelligent and creative community, they charted star constellations, told stories, and became aware of the magic that the Sea of Thieves offered.
-As they mastered the use of magic, they created specially imbued relics such as the Shroudbreaker.
+They were an intelligent and creative community, that charted star constellations, told stories, and became aware of the magic that the Sea of Thieves offered.
+As they mastered the use of magic, they created specially imbued relics such as the 'Shroudbreaker'.
 They have also been claimed to have used Kraken Ink to see the future, much like how the Order of Souls use Kraken Ink in recent times.

 It is unknown if they were all one united people, or if they lived in different tribes.
 The monolithic statues found on Tribute Peak at least suggest that there were ten key figures in their society.

 The Ancients were greatly appreciated by the mer people.
 The latter used to uncover precious stones and gems in the very deepest parts of the ocean to bring them back to the meeting places as a gift.

 The Mer communicate with sounds that are unintelligible to humans, this language is referred to as their 'Song'.
 With the purest pearls, the Ancients crafted magical earrings that allowed them to hear the merfolk song and be understood in kind.

 Old Mother — the oldest and largest Kraken known to have existed — had a relationship with the Sea Queen — a monarch of the Merfolk — but became angered when the Queen 'broke her promise'.
 Possibly due to this breaking of a promise, Old Mother used to feast on the Mer.
 The mighty Kraken woke every century or so to feed and before settling back down to sleep again.